-While the official word is that a proper Sonos and Google Assistant integration will land in 2018, there's still a way to control your speakers via Google Home using your voice.
+While we await for the official Sonos and Google Assistant integration - the latest word is later this year - there's is a way to control your speakers via Google Home using your voice before that update arrives.

 The only fiddly bit is the initial routine setup, but that should take you no longer than about 20 minutes.
 Let's get started.